Can the route of your commute affect your weight?

 Your daily commuting routine may play a role in the number you see on the scale.

-A recent U.S. study published in PLOS One showed that people who lived near grocery stores or passed fast food restaurants on their way to and from work were more likely to have a higher body-mass index or be obese.
+A study published in PLOS One showed that people who lived near grocery stores or passed fast food restaurants on their way to and from work were more likely to have a higher body-mass index or be obese.

-“When that attraction is there, it can be so hard to pass by without taking advantage,” says Samantha Klinkner, a family medicine nurse practitioner at Aurora Health Center in Manitowoc, Wis.
+“When that attraction is there, it can be so hard to pass by without taking advantage,” says Samantha Klinkner, a family medicine nurse practitioner at Aurora Health Center in Manitowoc, WI.
 “They’re called ‘convenience’ foods for a reason.”

 If this sounds familiar to you, here are some tips that may help you curb your temptations: